Timeline of the 2005 Atlantic hurricane season

 The 2005 Atlantic hurricane season was an event in the annual tropical cyclone season in the north Atlantic Ocean.
 It was the second most active Atlantic hurricane season in recorded history, and the most extreme (i.e. produced the highest accumulated cyclone energy (ACE)) in the satellite era.
 Officially, the season began on June 1, 2005 and ended on November 30, 2005.
 These dates, adopted by convention, historically delimit the period in each year when most tropical systems form.
 The season's first storm, Tropical Storm Arlene, developed on June 8.
 The final storm, Tropical Storm Zeta, formed in late December and persisted until January 6, 2006.
 Zeta is only the second December Atlantic storm in recorded history to survive into January, joining Hurricane Alice in 1955.

 The season's impact was widespread and catastrophic.
 Its storms touched virtually every part of the Atlantic basin.
 Altogether, there were 28 named tropical storms during the season, exhausting the annual pre-designated list and resulting in the usage of six Greek letter names.
 A record 15 tropical storms attained hurricane strength, of which a record seven intensified into major hurricanes.
 Six hurricanes made landfall or near-landfall on the U.S. during the season: Cindy, Dennis, Katrina, Ophelia, Rita and Wilma.
-Record-breaking 2005 hurricanes included: